kWhittington/stop_and_search/README.md

 [![CircleCI](https://circleci.com/gh/kWhittington/stop_and_search.svg?style=svg)](https://circleci.com/gh/kWhittington/stop_and_search)

-## Starting Local Development Server

-This actually isn't needed.
+## Running the App

 Since the application is a static page, it's suggested to compile as you develop and test via loading the static `/index.html`.

-To start the server, run `npm start .` and navigate to `localhost:8080`.

 ### Adding Changes

-Be sure to compile your source files into `bin/` so it can be referenced when the source file is imported via `System.import(...)`:
+Be sure to compile your source files into `out/` so it can be referenced when the source file is imported via `System.import(...)`:
-`jspm bundle app/[file] bin/[file]`
+`jspm bundle app/[file] out/[file]`

 ### Testing Changes